aubindetrez/implPower/Documentation/BranchUnit.md

 speculative execution).
 Instructions which are already in the pipeline will execute and the instruction fetch will resume when the branch is resolved (can be taken or not).
-This implies: The branch facility needs to have dedicated resources (like a 64b adder) in order to resolve branches quickly and therefore avoid the fetching stage to stall.
+This implies: The branch Unit needs to have dedicated resources (like a 64b adder) in order to resolve branches quickly and therefore avoid the fetching stage to stall.